Lazio-R/Bright-Coffee-Shop-Sales-Analysis/README.md

 # Dataset

--- Bright Coffee Shop Sales
+- Bright Coffee Shop Sales.

 #

 # Tools Used
--Miro - For planning
+- Miro - For planning.
--Snowflake - For SQL code
+- Snowflake - For SQL code.
--Excel - For PivotTables analyze and PivotCharts -Canva - For presentation
+- Excel - For PivotTables analyze and PivotCharts.
+- Canva - For presentation slides.